ayushagarwal27/anchor_vault_solana/Readme.md

 - User can open a vault, which will be system account unique to user
 - User can deposit amount into vault
 - User can withdraw amount from vault
+- User can close vault

 ## Functions

 - Initialise Vault
-- Deposit Amount into vault
+- Deposit amount into vault
 - Withdraw amount from vault
+- Close vault account

 ## Enhancements